Plantation: Sugar

 Sugar plantations were highly valued in the Caribbean by the British and French colonists in the 17th and 18th centuries, and the use of sugar in Europe rose during this period.
 Sugarcane is still an important crop in Cuba.
 Sugar plantations also arose in countries such as Barbados and Cuba because of the natural endowments that they had.
 These natural endowments included soil conducive to growing sugar and a high marginal product of labor realized through the increasing number of enslaved people.

 Rubber

 Plantings of the Pará rubber tree (Hevea brasiliensis) are usually called plantations.

-Oil palm
+Oil palm plants

 Oil palm agriculture rapidly expands across wet tropical regions and is usually developed at a plantation scale.

 Orchards

-Fruit orchards are sometimes considered to be plantations.
+Fruit orchards are plantations of woody trees of fruits or nuts.

 Arable crops

 These include tobacco, sugarcane, pineapple, bell pepper, and cotton, especially in historical usage.

 Before the rise of cotton in the American South, indigo and rice were also sometimes called plantation crops.